5 Best Interior Paint Brands in Australia

 The best interior paint is the one that ticks all the boxes

 It may seem simple, but then you get to the Dulux colour wall in Bunnings and realise just how seemingly endless the choices are.
 Add to that aspects like satin or eggshell and you may feel out of your depth.
-To make the choice easier, we have put together this explanation of the different paint finishes, the colour combinations that are always winners, and a list of the best interior paint brands in Australia.
+To make the choice easier, we have put together this guide to the different paint finishes, the colour combinations that are always winners, and a list of the best interior paint brands in Australia.
+Click here to head straight to the guide, or keep scrolling to check out the zero-VOC paint products below.

 Don’t finish last – understanding finishes from flat to gloss